 Solving many of these problems will require a coordinated, global approach.
-Public support for training scientists and engineers, public and private investment in research facilities including universities, and pre-competitive collaboration and communication among industry and academia are vital to resolving the serious resource problems facing society.
-Additionally, clear public policy and science-based regulations are necessary to coordinated, insure а coherent, and international effort.
+Public support for training scientists and engineers, public and private investment in research facilities including universities, and pre-competitive among collaboration and communication industry and academia are vital to resolving the serious resource problems facing society.
+Additionally, clear public policy and science-based regulations are necessary to insure coordinated, coherent, а and international effort.
 These are not issues that will be solved by any one country, corporation, or institution.